spencertipping/catastrophe/src/catastrophe.md

 Theoretically, this gap could be closed by alias-checking each constructor invocation and function call.
 However, I'm not really up for implementing that at the moment, and aliasing these things is so uncommon that I doubt it's an issue.

+Note that if you're writing eval mocks, you can reuse the logic here by just referring to <hook_name>.trace_eval.
+This function is analogous to a trace function but operates on strings instead of functions.

             eval_tracer_for(self)     = "self(_ /!$.parse).toString()".qf,
             eval_mocks_for(hook_name) = {'R[eval(_x)]':              'H[eval(trace(R[_x]))]'.qs,
                                          'R[new Function(_x)]':      'H[new Function(trace(R[_x]))]'.qs,